tkimanh/game_of_life_api/README.md

 # Game of life API

+English ⬇
+## Understanding the Game of Life
+### Rules
+The Game of Life is a mathematical model conceived in 1970 by John Conway.
+It is a cellular automaton where cells evolve on a two-dimensional grid at each turn according to specific rules.
+A cell can be in one of two states: dead or alive.

+From this initial state, our automaton can come to life through a series of generations where our cells follow 3 rules:
+- Birth: if a ⬛ dead cell is surrounded by exactly 3 🟪 live cells, it comes to life.
+- Death: if a 🟪 live cell is surrounded by fewer than 2 or more than 3 🟪 live cells, it dies (referred to as underpopulation and overpopulation).
+- Survival: if a 🟪 live cell is surrounded by 2 or 3 🟪 live cells, it survives.

+💡 Each cell has 8 neighboring cells except those at the edges of the grid if it is finite.
+By chaining the generations, this mathematical model allows for creating a simulation of life, with pixels.
+This is also known as Artificial Life.

+### 4 major configuration categories
+As the community of Game of Life enthusiasts studies and tests pixel placements and their evolutions, life patterns emerge; these are referred to as configurations or "patterns".
+Among the major configurations, we'll detail the 4 main ones:

+- Still lifes: Still lifes are static configurations.
+They do not change over the turns.
+- Oscillators: Oscillators are configurations that follow a cycle.
+They return to their initial state after a certain number of generations (referred to as period).
+- Spaceships: Spaceships are configurations that can move.
+They act like oscillators that return to their initial state at a different position on the grid.
+- Guns: Guns are configurations that repetitively produce another type of configuration (usually spaceships).
+They are akin to factories constructing spaceships.

+### Problem Statement
+As an enthusiast of the Game of Life, you want to introduce it to the general public.

+You've noticed that the community often turns to the official website conwaylife.com to discover the mechanics and configurations of the game.
+Although this resource is a goldmine in terms of content, it is not very user-friendly and does not provide a good UI/UX.
+This "raw" aspect does not facilitate its discovery and accessibility to the general public.
+You decide to team up with other developer friends who share this interest to develop the Proof Of Concept (POC) of a wiki/simulator platform dedicated to the Game of Life.

+### This platform will allow:
+Discovering the main rules/mechanics of the Game of Life Experimenting with the Game of Life interactively via a simulator Publishing detailed configuration sheets of pixel configurations (for administrators only)

+### Wiki
+The wiki will group a set of sorted configurations.
+A configuration is defined by:

+Name
+Configuration type

+Français ⬇
 ## Comprendre le jeu de la vie
 ### Règles
 Le Jeu de la Vie est un modèle mathématique imaginé en 1970 par John